Max Boyce: Television and other side projects

-Recent years
+Later career

-Max Boyce’s career has enjoyed a resurgence since the late 1990s.
-At Christmas time in 1998, BBC Wales screened An Evening With Max Boyce, which broke Welsh viewing records.
-The following year, in 1999, he performed at the opening ceremonies of the 1999 Rugby World Cup in the Millennium Stadium, and of the Welsh Assembly.
-Not long after, Boyce was included on the 2000 New Year Honours list, and received an MBE from Prince Charles in a ceremony at Cardiff Castle on 15 March that year.
-According to Boyce, "He (the Prince) said he was surprised it took them so long" to accord him this honour.
+Boyce's career declined in the early 1990s but experienced a revival later in the decade.
+In December 1998, BBC Wales screened An Evening With Max Boyce, which broke Welsh viewing records.
+The following year, he performed at the opening ceremonies of the 1999 Rugby World Cup in the Millennium Stadium, and of the Welsh Assembly.
+Not long after, he was included on the 2000 New Year Honours list, and received an MBE from Prince Charles in a ceremony at Cardiff Castle on 15 March that year.

-Boyce's greatest musical success in recent years was his 2003 tour of Australia, coinciding with the Rugby World Cup which was being hosted there at the time.
-He held concerts in Adelaide and Melbourne, but the highlight was his sold-out performance at the Sydney Opera House, which was later released on DVD as Max Boyce: Down Under.
+Boyce toured Australia in 2003, coinciding with the Rugby World Cup which was being hosted there.
+He held concerts in Adelaide, Melbourne, and at the Sydney Opera House, which was later released on DVD as Max Boyce: Down Under.

-Boyce continues to make headlines in the British press.
-On 29 May 2006, Max Boyce headlined at a concert in Pontypridd to celebrate the 150th anniversary of the Welsh national anthem, "Hen Wlad fy Nhadau".
+On 29 May 2006, Boyce headlined at a concert in Pontypridd to celebrate the 150th anniversary of the Welsh national anthem, "Hen Wlad fy Nhadau".
 In August 2006, he hit out against the stereotypical use of the word "boyo" in the media, following its resurgence in reference to Welsh Big Brother contestant Glyn Wise.

 Boyce returned to Treorchy in early 2011 to perform a show at the Parc and Dare Theatre, shown on St David's Day on BBC1 Wales.
 He was joined onstage by guests including Boyd Clack, and the audience featured such Welsh icons as Gareth Edwards.

 His 70th birthday was celebrated with an hour-long programme shown on BBC One Wales on 25 September 2013, recorded in front of a live celebrity audience.

+In recognition of Boyce's 80th birthday, a bronze statue of him was erected in his home town of Glynneath.

 Personal life

 Boyce has a wife and children, who live away from the public eye in his hometown of Glynneath, in South Wales.
-He continues to play an active role within this community, having been the president of Glynneath RFC in recent years and the Club President of Glynneath Golf Club, where the "Max Boyce Classic" is held every two or three years.
+He has been the president of Glynneath RFC and the Club President of Glynneath Golf Club, where the "Max Boyce Classic" is held every two or three years.

 Boyce was inducted into the Gorsedd of Bards at the 1971 National Eisteddfod of Wales in the Lliw Valley.

 In 2014, Boyce was diagnosed with heart problems and underwent a quadruple heart bypass.